veerendranayak/redshift-workshop/lab2-dataload/README.md

 # LAB 2 - Data Loading
 In this lab, you will use a set of eight tables based on the TPC Benchmark data model.
 You create these tables within your Redshift cluster and load these tables with sample data stored in S3.
+The focus will be on using auto settings of Redshift cluster.
 ![](../images/Model.png)

 ## Contents